A Theory of Everything: Origin of Gravity, Einsteinís two views of Machís Principle...

 Einstein’s special and general theories of relativity are mathematically flawless.
 However, the physical interpretation of the mathematics has been faulty for over a century.

 When analysing light signals passing between moving observers Einstein had to make three assumptions.
-Two of these assumptions restrict special relativity to the analysis of steady-state electromagnetic wave signals, and forbid any analysis of photons.
+Two of these assumptions restrict special relativity to the analysis of steady-state electromagnetic wave signals, and forbid any analysis of individual photons.

 Whenever a pulsed signal arrives at a detector the initial precursor transient will consist of a few photons.
 Quantum theory tells us that there will be an indeterminate time delay before the detector can produce any output, and then a further time delay will occur before the near-steady-state is reached, and it is only then that the arrival velocity of the following electromagnetic wave is predicted to be equal to c.
 How does this result affect relativity theory?